gannjondal/mb3d-formulas/readme.md

 To use JIT formulas you need MB3D >= 1.90 .
 To get the files included into your MB3D place the .m3f files into the configured formula directory (usually \\M3Formulas\\) of your MB3D installation, and (re-)start your MB3D.
 Afterwards you will see the tab you had configured using the .DEoption parameter in the formula.
-More hints regarding the development of JIT formulas can be found at [published-samples/da-jittutorial/](published-samples/da-jittutorial/)
+More hints regarding the development of JIT formulas can be found at [published-samples/gnj/da-jittutorial](published-samples/gnj/da-jittutorial)

 ## Folders:
-- The folder [formulas-jit/](formulas-jit/) contains JIT .m3f files (and potentially sample data) independent from any publishing elsewhere.
+- The folder [formulas-jit](formulas-jit) contains JIT .m3f files (and potentially sample data) independent from any publishing elsewhere.
   Any possible development will happen here.

   The folder contains several subfolders related to several mathematical ideas etc: